Po3Tato/Here-App/README.md

 - Use the "Present" or "Absent" buttons to mark the attendance for the displayed student name.
 - The application will automatically proceed to the next student.
 - Once all students have been marked, the application will save the document and display a confirmation message.

-## How It Works

-- gui.py contains the HereApp class which sets up the GUI.
-- main.py contains the application logic, including document handling and attendance marking.
-- The HereApp class in main.py is responsible for interacting with the file and updating the GUI accordingly.